SmartBear-DevRel/explore-cli/README.md

 >  `export-spaces`                 Export SwaggerHub Explore spaces to filesystem
 >
 >  `import-spaces`                 Import SwaggerHub Explore spaces from a file
+>
+>  `import-postman-collection`     Import Postman Collection from a file into SwaggerHub Explore

 ### Prerequisites